ESA-APEx/apex_documentation/propagation/usecases.md

 ### Scenarios

 A project is experiencing performance issues with an algorithm.
-The following scenarios are supported:
+Both of the following scenarios are supported:

-1. The algorithm is implemented in openEO or made available as an OGC Application Package.
+1. The algorithm is already implemented in openEO or made available as an OGC Application Package.
 2. The algorithm has not yet been integrated into an openEO or OGC Application Package.

 ### Examples